 Clear the Vents

-Never directly place furniture over the vents.
-Vents need a minimum of 18-inches of free space around them.
-Relocate furniture so they don’t get in the vents’ way.
-If this isn’t doable, then invest in a magnetic air deflector.
-This is an easy-to-install device that blows air to the sides and not directly in front.
+Don’t place furniture over the vents.
+Vents require at least 18 inches of free space around them.
+Move furniture so they don’t obscure the vents.
+If this isn’t possible, then one workaround is to use a magnetic air deflector.
+This device redirects airflow to the sides instead of to the front.

 We Ensure Air Balancing of Your HVAC in Pierce County

-Air balancing is pivotal irrespective of whether you own a conventional HVAC system or ductless cooling system.
-Contact WestCoast Heating & Air if you believe your unit is operating less than optimal.
-We can perform tune-ups to ensure the system is working at its peak.
+Air balancing is important regardless of whether you have a traditional HVAC system or ductless cooling system.
+Contact WestCoast Heating & Air if you suspect your system isn’t functioning at peak efficiency.

 HVAC Maintenance and Air Balancing in Pierce County